Age Optimal Sampling Under Unknown Delay Statistics: Introduction

 In general, although there is a growing number of literature on Age optimal transmission in unknown environment, how to design effective generate-at-will sampling strategies with theoretical guarantees is not well understood.
 To answer this question, we revisited the point-to-point status update system (Fig.~\ref{fig:model}) in \cite{sun_17_tit,arafa_model}, where a sensor samples and transmits update packets to the destination through a channel with a random delay.
 The goal is to design an online sampling strategy that minimizes the average AoI at the destination when the delay statistics is unknown.
-The contributions of the paper are as follows: \begin{itemize} \item We reformulate the AoI minimum sampling problem into a renewal-reward process optimization.
-Our work is the first to design a Robbins-Monro based online policy that minimizes the cost-aware average AoI.
+The contributions of the paper are as follows:

+\begin{itemize} \item Our work is the first to design a Robbins-Monro based online policy to minimize the average AoI when the delay statistics is unknown.
+Moreover, by using the Lyapunov-Drift-Plus-Penalty approach, our algorithm can satisfy the sampling frequency constraint concurrently (Theorem 5).

 \item When there is no sampling constraint, we show that the time-averaged AoI of the proposed algorithm converges to the limit point of an ordinary differential equation (ODE) almost surely.
 By showing that the limit point of the ODE is unique and stationary, we prove that the time-averaged AoI obtained by the proposed algorithm converges to the minimum AoI with probability 1 (Theorem 2).
+The optimality gap of the proposed online learning algorithm decays with rate $\mathcal{O}(\ln K/K)$, where $K$ is the total number of samples (Theorem 3).

-\item We show that the optimality gap of the proposed online learning algorithm decays with rate $\mathcal{O}(\ln K/K)$, where $K$ is the total number of samples (Theorem 3).
-A matching converse bound is obtained through the Le Cam's two point method (Theorem 4).
-Therefore, the proposed algorithm is minimax order optimum.
+\item By using the Le Cam's two point from non-paramatric statistics, we show that under the worst case delay distribution, the gap between the average AoI of any online learning algorithm and the minimum AoI with known delay statistics decays with rate larger than $\Omega(\ln K/K)$, where $K$ is the total number of samples (Theorem 4).
+Both the mathematics tool and the converse result is novel in the field of stochastic approximation, and show that the convergence rate of the proposed algorithm (Theorem 3) is minimax order optimum.

-\item We prove that the proposed algorithm satisfies the sampling frequency constraint (Theorem 5).
-Through simulations, we show that the time averaged AoI converges to the optimum. \end{itemize}